-- a campus-wide emergency, such as hurricanes, tornadoes, or flooding; - a localized campus emergency, such as specific bomb threats, fires, chemical releases, and explosions; or - a non-emergency operational problem, such as broken or frozen water pipes, building damage, and electrical outages.
+- a localized campus emergency, such as specific bomb threats, fires, chemical releases, and explosions; or - a non-emergency operational problem, such as broken or frozen water pipes, building damage, and electrical outages.

 These procedures are described in MAPP 06.01.01.